dailystory/docs/articles/acquisition/web-forms/index.md

 description: Web forms are used to collect information about your visitors.
 ---
 # What is a DailyStory Web Form?
-DailyStory enables you to quickly and easily create web forms that can be shown on your website, in our mobile application, a DailyStory landing page, or elsewhere using the DailyStory API.
+A DailyStory Web Form enables you to quickly and easily create forms that can be shown on your website, in your mobile application, a DailyStory landing page, or elsewhere using the DailyStory API.

 Creating new web forms and editing existing webforms can be found by: